 Under Normal Condition

 Under Faulty Condition

-- The contact seperation required for arc extinction is very small generally (1.75 or so ).
+- The contact separation required for arc extinction is very small generally (1.75 or so ).

-- This small gap may sometimes inadequate clearence for the normal sevice voltage.
-Therefore an isolating switch is included as a part of this CB.
+- This small gap may sometimes inadequate clearance for the normal service voltage.
+Therefore an isolating switch is included as a part of this Circuit Breaker.

-- This switch opens immediately after the fault interruption to provide necessary clearence for insulation.
+- This switch opens immediately after the fault interruption to provide the necessary clearance for insulation.

 Cross Blast Circuit Breaker

 The figure shows the essential components of a typical cross-blast air circuit breaker.